justinmeiners/justinmeiners.github.io/think-in-math/README.md

 Many languages aim to hide details such as these, which is helpful, especially for mundane tasks.
 However, they cannot transcend their role as an implementation tool.
-SQL is easily one of the most successful examples of this, but it is ultimately concerned with implementation concerns such as tables, rows, indices, and types.
+SQL is one of the most successful examples of this, but it is ultimately concerned with implementation concerns such as tables, rows, indices, and types.
 Because of this, programmers still design complicated queries in informal terms, like what they want to "get," before writing a bunch of `JOIN`s.

 ## Inflexible Abstractions